automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Huehuecanauhtlus.md

 # Huehuecanauhtlus
-## Description: Its name is Aztec for "ancient duck".
+## Its name is Aztec for "ancient duck".